joinpursuit/Pursuit-Core-Web/html_css_dom/axios+async-await/README.md

     })
     .catch(err => {
       console.log(err);
+      debugger
     });
 }
 ```

 Congrats!
 You just made your first axios _get_ request.
 Notice that our response data looks a little bit different.
 To get our data, we can write `response.data`.
 We don't have to return response.json() any more because we already have JSON!

 Let's see how axios handles errors.
 Change your request url to "https://jsonplaceholder.typicode.com/posts/900".
 This url doesn't exist, so we should get an error.
 Now, we get caught in the debugger after `catch` because of a `404` error.
-This is much nicer than when we were working with `fetch`, because another process that we'd previously have to write out manually is done for us.
+This is much nicer than when we were working with `fetch`, because we no longer have to check `response.ok`.

 ## What about POST and other methods?

-Axios makes all of http requests simpler.
+Axios makes all http requests simpler.
 Here's the code for making a POST request.
 Notice that we changed `axios.get` to `axios.post`, and that we passed in a data object.
-This is analogous to our second argument in `fetch`, where we specified a request type and a request body.
+This is analogous to our second argument in `fetch`, where we specified a request method and a request body.

 Try it in your browser: